-Don’t forget, you can get a $25 just like I did on my first box!
+Don’t forget, you can get free credit just like I did on my first box!
 Start your first Stitch Fix box and by signing-up here.

 I’d love to hear your feedback in the comments below.
 Are you going to try it out?
 If you’ve tried Stitch Fix already, what are your thoughts?